 What KPIs to monitor after launch?

 The market is there.
-The 196.4 billion euros in revenue generated in France in 2025, the projection of 200 billion for 2026, the 3.2 billion annual transactions – these figures confirm that e-commerce is not a trend.
+The €196.4 billion in revenue generated in France in 2025, the projection to €200 billion for 2026, the 3.2 billion annual transactions – these figures confirm that e-commerce is not a trend.
 It is a permanent economic infrastructure.
-The real question is not "should I start?" but "how do I start in a way that builds something lasting?"
+The real question is not "should I launch?" but "how to launch in a way that builds something lasting?"